 Course Director: Dr. Emre Aksay

-The objective of this one semester course is to prepare graduate students at the Weill Medical College for thesis research in fields that encompass bioengineering.
-The course will be team taught by Weill and Ithaca faculty using video conferencing facilities.
+The objective of this one semester course is to prepare students for thesis research in fields that involve concepts of bioengineering including tissue engineering and regenerative medicine.
+The course will be team taught by Weill Cornell and Ithaca faculty using video conferencing facilities.
 Examples will be chosen from musculoskeletal and cardiovascular fields.

 This survey course will cover the basic physical, biochemical, computational, and engineering principles underlying current medical imaging techniques, including magnetic resonance imaging, positron emission tomography, radionuclide production and radiochemistry, optical imaging, x-ray computed tomography, and ultrasound.
 The goal of the course will be to provide students with a broad knowledge of the concepts and implementation strategies of various imaging methods relevant in current research and clinical practice.
 Practical applications will be used to illustrate the main themes of the course.
 Tours of the Biomedical Imaging Core Facility and other imaging laboratories will augment the formal course material.
 At the end of the course students will be able to identify appropriate imaging strategies for clinical research and have a working knowledge of the major techniques available to the investigator.